 - Agriturismo la Torre Taronna (site in Italian only) offers bed and breakfast on a working farm in a peaceful location outside Monte Sant' Angelo.
 Guests have the opportunity to have a learning vacation doing such things as cooking classes, making pasta or liquere, woodworking or basket-making, or gardening.
 There are a variety of animals and horseback excursions are available.

-- In Vico Garganico, in the hills above the northern coast, there are four characteristic vacation apartments in the historic center owned by Pino, the English-speaking manager of Pizzicato Bar in town.
+- In Vico Garganico, in the hills above the northern coast, there are modern apartments in the newer part of town and four characteristic vacation apartments in the historic center owned by Pino, the English-speaking manager of Pizzicato Bar in town.
 He spends time with his guests taking them around town and helping them plan their itinerary.
-Contact Pino at email@example.com or see Pizzicato Eco B&B for more information.
+Contact Pino at firstname.lastname@example.org or see Pizzicato Eco B&B for more information.

 When to Go to Gargano